FusionAuth/fusionauth-site/site/learn/expert-advice/authentication/spa/oauth-resource-owner-password-credentials-grant-sessions.md

 ---
 layout: advice
-title: Single-page application OAuth login using resource owner password credentials grant
+title: Single-page application OAuth login using resource owner password credentials grant with sessions
-subtitle: Using sessions
-description: An explanation of single-page application login using a native login form that submits to the application backend and uses server-side sessions
+description: An explanation of single-page application login using a native login form that submits to the application backend (with server-side sessions) which calls FusionAuth's Resource Owner's Password Grant
 header_dark: true
 image: advice/types-of-logins-article.png
 category: Authentication